 They say a picture paints a thousand words and The LuxPad has curated a collection of blogs which more than live up to this phrase.
-Explore 33 blogs from a range of genres, all with some of the best photography in the blogging world.
-From food and baking to travel and weddings, each image featured in the blogs listed below is perfectly balanced and beautifully composed.
+Explore 33 blogs from a range of genres, all of which include some of the best photography in the blogging world.
+From food and interiors to travel, each image featured in the blogs listed below is perfectly balanced and beautifully composed.
 The sites included range from popular blogs, avidly followed by hundreds of thousands, to lesser known gems.
 Bookmark the blogs, check them daily and admire their beautiful photography – you’ll never be short of inspiration again.

 NY Through the Lens began as a tiny corner of the internet that Vivienne Gucwa used to document her wanderings of New York City.
 Today, it is an internationally recognised travel and photography blog with an audience of millions.
 Her images are both atmospheric and beautifully original.
 Vivienne’s second blog captures her travels outside of New York, and is equally captivating.

 SilverSpoon London is an unrivalled fount of knowledge when it comes to luxury living.
 Mouth-watering food in some of the world’s finest restaurants?
 Exotic travel to far-flung destinations?
 Beautiful photography that will make you want to jump on the next (first-class) flight to Bali?
 Angie Silver’s fabulous blog has it covered.

 Freya Dowson is truly well-travelled.
 Iceland, Morocco, Pakistan, India are just some, among many, of the countries documented within Nishaantishu.
 With each destination comes a wealth of fascinating photography.
 Her work captures the very essence of the people and places she photographs and each photo is effortless in its ability to tell a story.